valbok/snu/README.md

 # How

-Firstly simple spiking model of a neuron has been implemented.
+Firstly simple spiking neuron model of Eugene M. Izhikevich has been implemented.
 Also added Differential Hebbian Learning which allows to correlate weights of synapses to strengthen connections.

 After that the [connectome of C. elegans](http://www.wormatlas.org/neuronalwiring.html) nematode used to build neural network based on our spiking neurons.